updated

 Help

 I say 3 hours a day per person but it could be less if you are a fast worker.
-People here usually pick a project and work on it during the day until they want to take a break.
-Some people work a bunch of hours one day and then spend the next day or two exploring the area.
+People here usually pick a project and help on it during the day until they want to take a break.
+Some people help a bunch of hours one day and then spend the next day or two exploring the area.
 Some people do 20 minute sprints throughout the day perhaps will taking a break from their online jobs.
 For me it is not about helping out X hours a day but about picking a project and getting it done in a timely manner without killing yourself.
+I want people here who find joy in doing these things.
+I don't want people who say "I'm going to do this" and then don't do it but continue to say they will do it.

-The best type of workawayer for my situation are people who are independent, have a good sense of humour, do not require constant supervision, and are basically able to figure things out.
-For March, I would add people who have experience in gardening (no need to be a pro, but at least some practical knowledge).
+The best type of Workawayers for my situation are people who are independent, have a good sense of humour, do not require constant supervision, and are basically able to figure things out.

 If you do decide to come please let me know where you will be coming from, if you are coming by car, train, bike, etc. so I can tell you the best way to get here (and then follow those instruction because they will be the best ones, trust me).
 Transport strikes are common here, there is a lot of construction works going on the road and train system so google maps might not always be up to date.